 A proper customer loyalty rewards strategy starts with objectives.
 Are you trying to reduce churn among high-value customers?
 Increase purchase frequency across your full base?
 Drive trial of a new product line?
 Each objective demands a different approach to rewards, to communication, and to success measurement.

-Getting clarity on those objectives before you configure the programme is what separates loyalty schemes that generate ROI from those that simply generate cost.
+Getting clarity on those objectives before you configure the program is what separates loyalty schemes that generate ROI from those that simply generate cost.

 There are a few reasons this happens regularly.